Public housing: Germany

-Beyond technical research May also published two magazines and embarked on a significant public-relations project, with films and classes and public exhibitions, to make Neues Bauen acceptable to the public.
-In the late 1920s the principles of equal access to Licht, Luft und Sonne ('light, air and sun') and the social effects of a state-guaranteed Existenzminimum ("minimum subsistence level") became a matter of lively popular debate all over Germany.
+Beyond technical research, May also published two magazines and embarked on a significant public-relations project, with films and classes and public exhibitions, to make Neues Bauen acceptable to the public.
+In the late 1920s, the principles of equal access to Licht, Luft und Sonne ('light, air and sun') and the social effects of a state-guaranteed Existenzminimum ("minimum subsistence level") became a matter of lively popular debate all over Germany.
 One indirect result of this publicity was the American housing movement: a young Catherine Bauer attended one of May's conferences in 1930, and wrote her influential book Modern Housing (1934) based on research done in Frankfurt and with Dutch architect JJP Oud.

 Increasing pressure from the rising Nazis brought this era to an end in 1933.
 A majority of the German public housing experts had social democrat or communist sympathies and were forced out of the country.

 In East Germany, the communist administration built monolithic Plattenbau apartment blocks and estates.
-Most new residential buildings from the 1960s onward were built in this style, as it was a quick and relatively cheap way to solve the country's severe housing shortage, which had been caused by wartime bombing raids and the large influx of German refugees from further east.
+Most new residential buildings from the 1960s onward were built in this style, as it was a quick and relatively cheap way to address the country's severe housing shortage, which had been caused by wartime bombing raids and the large influx of German refugees from further east.

+Today, much social housing in Germany is operated by local housing companies (kommunale Wohnungsunternehmen) providing both market rent and social rent properties.
+Such companies are ultimately owned by the local authority but they are equipped with operational independence and access to capital markets, resembling the housing association model rather than the council housing model.

+Designated social rent properties are only available to individuals presenting a Housing Entitlement Certificate (Wohnberechtigungsschein, or WBS) issued by their local authority.